gaehlerm/SoftwareEngineering/README.md

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
 Though for the sake of simplicity I'd like to reduce it to only 3 different types.
 - Unit tests test the behavior of individual functions and classes.
 - Component tests test the interplay of many functions.
-Typically they test the functionality of libaries.
+Typically they test the functionality of libraries.
 - End-to-end (E2E) or acceptance tests test the behavior of the complete software.

 As we will see, each of these categories has its own right to exist as they cover different parts of the code.